 I grew up on Long Island.
 Like many little girls, I was enamored of ballet.
 My dance teacher’s emphasis on the lines of the dancer’s body fascinated me.
 By the time I reached the exalted level of toe shoes, it was abundantly clear that dance was not going to be my home.
 So I transferred my passion to art—I thought I could be like Degas, and paint dancers and horses.
 I decided to let the drawn lines create movement for me and it was years before I could draw any other way.

 I graduated from Grinnell College, in Grinnell, Iowa, in 1974 with a major in art and a love of landscape.
 After a year working in New York, I was fortunate to receive a Fulbright grant to study twentieth-century German artist/poets in Munich.
 Back in New York, I became a graduate student at Hunter College, CUNY, studying most notably with Ralph Humphrey and Rosalind Krauss.
-After receiving my MA, I became an editor and, a few years later, a test developer at Educational Testing Service, where I have now worked for more than half my life, primarily with art assessment and relatively unconventional assessments.
+After receiving my MA, I became an editor and, a few years later, a test developer at Educational Testing Service, where I worked for just shy of 43 years, primarily with art assessment and relatively unconventional assessments.
 I live with my husband in Ewing, NJ.